Harkame/Megatools/README.md

 ```

-If no specified megatools_path, use user path

-megatools_path : Directory where find all Megatools executable (megadl, megacopy, etc)
+megatools_path : Directory where find all Megatools executable (megadl, megacopy, etc), if not specified, use Megatools command from path

 ### megacopy - synchronize local and remote mega.nz directories